jpadesousa/nme-nextflow-pipelines/README.md

-# nf_pipelines
+# Nextflow NME pipelines
-Nextflow pipelines available for the NME users in the ETH Leonhard cluster
+Nextflow pipelines available for the NME users in the ETH Euler cluster